tomcam/promotingyournovel/checklist/index.md

 [Create a Twitter Account](create-twitter-account/) -->

+# Your Step-by-Step Publishing Checklist

+## Just do these in order at roughly the times shown.
+Pay attention to the dates for book promotion sites because you sometimes need to plan over a month ahead

 **40+ Days before publishing: Create a Bookbub partner account**  BookBub is for both readers and authors.
 You want to [Become a BookBub partner](https://partners.bookbub.com/users/sign_up).

 **30+ days before publishing [Create a Twitter Account](create-twitter-account)** and post at least every two days.
 Not sure what to discuss?
 How about